 But NATO proved its value by ending Serbia’s aggression and ethnic cleansing in the Balkans and supporting the U.S. efforts post-9/11 in Afghanistan, and by its ability to strengthen Europe’s teamwork with the United States on issues of terrorism and cybersecurity.

 More fundamentally, NATO has provided an assurance of security which has enabled the fledgling democracies of Eastern Europe to survive and their economies to grow.
 As the then-foreign minister of Bulgaria, Nadezhda Mihaylova, explained some 20 years ago, “Today Russia is weak, but soon Russia will be strong again, and before then Bulgaria must be in NATO.”
+We listened.

 Russian military hardware and Russian intervention in Ukraine and Syria show that Russia is indeed “back,” and an active threat to our friends and allies.